Joel Chianese: Malaysia

 Despite scoring 10 goals in 15 league appearances, Chianese was released from his contract mid-season with Negeri Sembilan FA along with fellow Australian Andrew Nabbout.

 Perth Glory

 At the end of August 2016, Chianese returned to the A-League, joining Perth Glory.

-Hyderabad FC
+Hyderabad

 At the end of August 2020, Chianese joined Indian Super League club Hyderabad FC.
+At the group stage campaign of 2023 Indian Super Cup on 9 April, against Aizawl, he scored a goal as they won by 2–1.

-Return to Perth Glory
+Loan to Perth Glory

 On 12 April 2021, Chianese returned to the A-League once again, agreeing a short-term deal with former club Perth Glory until the end of the 2020–21 season, while also signing a year extension with Hyderabad FC.

+Perth RedStar

+Perth RedStar announced the signing of Chianese in February 2024.